 If you get a message indicating that a job already exists, delete the job and rerun the command.

 Step 1.
-Initialize the Upgrade Process
+Start the upgrade process

 Dockerfile.
 For example, Airflow

-via the Software UI
+With the Software UI

-- Select your desired version of Airflow
+- Select an Airflow version.

-- Click Upgrade
+- Click Upgrade.

-via the Astronomer CLI
+With the Astro CLI

-$ astro auth login <your-base-domain>.
+$ astro auth login <base-domain>to confirm you're authenticated.

 astro deployment list